Tanksteezy/Highlighted_Work/GameCritique7.md

 1980
 # Synopsis
 Pacman is an arcade, maze game that comes with dots and enemy ghost.
-The player is put through challeneges by teach level.
-As the player procceeds, each level becomes more challenging.
+The player is put through challenges by teach level.
+As the player proceeds, each level becomes more challenging.

 # Game Play Summary
 ## Playability